akvasan2/MonteCarloPathwaySearch/README.md

 #### A. Exhaustive initial search of all poses for the antibiotic.

-Involves: generating multiple drug orientations, translating the drug to all possible positions within protein at points along a grid, and removing clashes/ring pierces between drug and protein.
+Involves: generating multiple drug orientations, translating the drug to all possible positions within the protein at points along a grid, and removing clashes/ring pierces between drug and protein.
 (Found in Conf_Search/Initial_Search)

 ##### Required files: